 There are also train connection to other Scandinavian countries.
 If you are travelling from Denmark, you can take the train from Copenhagen to Gothenburg in Sweden, before continuing on to Oslo.

-Here is an overview of the main lines in Norway:
+Here is an overview of the main long distance lines in Norway:

 Author of Togferie ("Train holidays") Erik Sveberg Dietrichs has travelled the world by train.
 He has many great tips on dos and don'ts when travelling by train in Norway:

 "The lines in Norway are operated by different train companies, but booking your trip is still easy as the entire journey can usually be planned and booked in the Entur app or on Entur's website.